hamidreza-ghader/MBT/README.md

 ## Translation and Reordering Models

 With our model building tool you can do step 2 to 4 assuming that you already have a word aligned parallel corpus in hand.
-All these steps can be done by a single script.
+All these steps can be done by the following script.

+    build-models-from-wordAligned-bitext.pl

 The details of the call is covered in the following sections.

-    build-models-from-wordAligned-bitext.pl

 ## Installation